pvulakh/warbler/lecture_notes.md

 Takeaway: don't put images in `./public`!
 Make use of the assets pipeline.

-Which methods to use in which part of your app?
+How to access assets in diff parts of your app?
 - In rails views: `image_url`, `asset_url`, `image_tag`
 - To transfer to the frontend: bootstrap to your window!
 Let's do that.
 1) in application.html.erb, let's remove our image_tag on line 17.